aspose-slides/Aspose.Slides-Reference-Tutorials/slides/english/java/charts-graphs/create-bubble-chart-error-bars-java-aspose-slides/_index.md

 ---
-title: "How to Create a Bubble Chart with Error Bars in Java Using Aspose.Slides"
+title: "How to Add Custom Error Bars to a Bubble Chart in Java Using Aspose.Slides"
-description: "Learn how to create detailed bubble charts with custom error bars using Aspose.Slides for Java.
-Enhance your data presentations with clear visualizations."
+description: "Learn how to add custom error bars to a bubble chart with Aspose.Slides for Java.
+This guide covers creating the chart, configuring error bars per point, and saving the presentation."
-date: "2025-04-17"
+date: "2026-03-04"
 weight: 1
 url: "/java/charts-graphs/create-bubble-chart-error-bars-java-aspose-slides/"
 keywords:
 - "Bubble Chart Java"
 - "Custom Error Bars Aspose.Slides"
 - "Java Data Visualization"
 ---

 {{< blocks/products/pf/main-wrap-class >}}